RuslanZanevskiy/EasyPlot/README.md

 # EasyPlot
-Web site for easy plotting written in python django.
+Web site with quick templates for plotting and coding.
+Written in python using django.